 Lion Guardians is a Kenyan-based conservation organization devoted to protecting the king of beasts.
 Combining cutting-edge research with community participation, the Lion Guardians work with local Maasai tribes, giving them the tools to “effectively mitigate conflicts between people and wildlife, monitor lion populations, and help their own communities live with lions.”
 These animals are as crucial to the environment as they are to the local economy; by keeping them alive, Lion Guardians ensures a critical stream of revenue (through tourism) continues to reach and empower these tribes.
 To learn more about Lion Guardians click here.

-The Big Life Foundation plays a fundamental role in the local economy.
+Big Life Foundation plays a fundamental role in the local economy.
 In addition to compensating farmers for vital livestock lost at the hands of predators, this organization is also the single largest employer of people in the Amboseli-Tsavo-Kilimanjaro area.
-Most importantly, The Big Life Foundation is responsible for funding over 200,000 students’ primary, secondary, and tertiary education.
-They are currently sponsoring 205 students.
-The Big Life Foundation has also set up two boarding schools and one elementary school, which provide education for an additional 300 students a year.
+Big Life Foundation has also set up two boarding schools and one elementary school, which provide education for approximately 300 students a year.

 A true lover of marine life, Temple has spent hours snorkeling, scuba diving, and rendering the luminous sealight in gems of equal splendor.
 As a brand, Temple St. Clair is partnering with non-profit organizations who are dedicated to protecting our oceans.

 Temple St Clair participated as a jewelry industry spokesperson for Seaweb's Too Precious to Wear campaign.
 The campaign worked to raise awareness about the threats facing corals due to over-harvesting, and rising ocean temperatures and acidification.